jsinnovco/custom-multi-agent/README.md

 2. In the enums.tsx file, add the ```EVENT_PLANNER = "Event_Planner_Agent"``` in your AgentType enum.

 ### Backend code changes:

-1. Copy one of the existing agent files (for eg. ```src/backend/kernel_agents/PROCUREMENT_AGENT.PY```), rename it to your agent and add the instructions to the agent in the ```    def default_system_message(agent_name=None)``` method.
+1. Copy one of the existing agent files (for eg. ```src/backend/kernel_agents/PROCUREMENT_AGENT.PY```), rename it to your agent and add the instructions to the agent in the ```def default_system_message(agent_name=None)``` method.
 This is the place where you 'define' your agent's capabilities.
 The more comprehensive, exhaustive of an instruction you can give, the more accurate the agent will be.
 Change the ```AgentType``` where applicable.

 2. Also copy one of the existing tools (for eg. ```src/backend/kernel_tools/PROCUREMENT_TOOLS.PY```).
 This is where you give your agent the helpers or the tools (for eg. MCP tools).
-In our current example, we've created basic functions that define the full capabilities of what the Event Planner Agent can do.

-NOTE: When the Planner Agent formulates a plan, it reads through the all agent instructions, capabilities and tools definitions.
+Thereafter, add methods ("tools") that define what your agent should do.
+In our current example, we've created some basic methods that define the full capabilities of what our new Event Planner Agent can do.
+When the Planner Agent formulates a plan, it reads through the all agent instructions, capabilities and tools definitions.
 So the more functions (tasks it can perform) you define, the better and more accurate the Planner Agent will be.

 3. Next add your Event Planner Agent related code to ```agent_factory.py```, ```group_chat_manager.py``` and ```planner_agent.py``` in the ```src/backend/kernel_agents``` directory.
 In all of these, you only need to update the list (dictionary) of agents defined at the top.